polymonster/jsn/readme.md

 # jsn

-A simple json like syntax that is processed and converted to compliant json through a simple python script.
-The intention of this project is to provide more user friendly and lenient language that can directly be plugged into existing languages or libraries which support fully complient json.
+A simple json like syntax that is processed and converted to compliant json through a single python script.
+The intention of this project is to provide a more user friendly and lenient language than json that can directly be plugged into existing languages or libraries which support fully complient json.

-There are other json variants such as json5 that achieve the same goal but I wanted a simple replacement that did not require pip, jsn can be used anywhere by simply including jsn.py into your pipelines.
+There are other json variants such as json5 that achieve the same goal but I wanted a simple replacement that did not require pip, jsn can be used anywhere by simply including jsn.py into your pipelines as a pre-process step and actual json is used from there on.

 ## Requirements